 JH (1) JT (2) v SHH Limited (2016) – the claimants were pedestrians when the Defendant mounted the pavement and collided with a lamp post which landed on top of First Claimant resulting in a complete spinal cord injury at T4.
 The incident was witnessed by the Second Claimant who suffered a psychological injury.
 The First Claimant has a reduced life expectancy and required a specially adapted property and significant amounts of future care.
 Schedule pleaded at £9.5 million – settled at a JSM for a lump sum of £3m with a considerable PPO which had a capitalised value of circa £7.2 million.
-Led by Amanda Yip QC;
+Led by Amanda Yip KC;

-JD (1) ST (Deceased) (2) v MW (ongoing) – the claimants were involved in a much publicised incident whereby the defendant and the driver of another vehicle deliberately rammed the claimants vehicle off the road and into an adjacent building resulting in the death of the driver and catastrophic injuries to the front seat passenger.
+JD (1) ST (Deceased) (2) v MW (2022) – the claimants were involved in a much publicised incident whereby the defendant and the driver of another vehicle deliberately rammed the claimant’s vehicle off the road and into an adjacent building resulting in the death of the driver and catastrophic injuries to the front seat passenger.
 The defendant (and the driver of another vehicle) were convicted of causing death by dangerous driving and sentenced to 7 ½ and 6 ½ years respectively.
 The surviving claimant has been left with life changing injuries including a brain injury, serious internal injuries and has opted for an elective above the knee amputation of his injured leg.
-Case in its infancy but likely to be worth up to £5million.
-Led by Bill Braithwaite QC;
+After commencement of proceedings an investigation concluded that failures with the treatment he received via the NHS resulted in the amputation being necessary and therefore the NHS have been brought into proceedings as a Defendant.
+Damages settled at £5 million.
+Led by Bill Braithwaite KC and Gerard Martin KC;

-FR v AS (ongoing) the claimant was a motorcyclist involved in an RTA in October 2016 as a result the claimant suffered multiple severe orthopaedic injuires and he underwent a below knee amputation.
-Case in its infancy but likely to be worth in excess of £2 million;
+FR v AS (2020) the claimant was a motorcyclist involved in an RTA in October 2016 as a result the claimant suffered multiple severe orthopaedic injuries and he underwent a below knee amputation.
+Settled for £2.25 million.
+Led by William Waldron KC;

 SA v NP (2018) -RTA claimant was a 16-year-old schoolboy waiting at a bus stop when the defendant motorist lost control of his vehicle and collided with the claimant causing the most serious of orthopaedic injuries to both legs.
 Extensive surgery saved both limbs but there is a risk that the claimant will elect to have a limb amputated due to pain.
 His ability to work has been impaired.
 Settled at a JSM for £1.5 million with provisional damages in the event the risk of amputation materializes.
-Led by David Knifton QC;
+Led by David Knifton KC;

 WH v JM (2018) – pedestrian v motorist collision which left the claimant with a very severe traumatic brain injury.
 Contributory negligence a live issue due to allegations of intoxication also the claimant had a very chequered past with a history of working on the black economy.
 Case settled at a JSM for £1.35 million or £925,000 net of contributory negligence which was approved by the High Court.
-Led by William Waldron QC;
+Led by William Waldron KC;

 JS v DR (2018) – serious motorcycle accident leaving the Claimant with permanent brain injuries.
 Claimant had pre-existing medical issues and the issue of capacity was very much borderline.
 HHJ Gosnell sitting as a High Court Judge approved settlement at £850,000;